Home Page

 Side Effects

-Side effects are rare, but may include the following: feeling lightheaded, dizziness, sleepiness, euphoria, nausea, slight bruising, residual muscle aches.
-Any of these side effects should only last a short time.
-Staying hydrated after your treatment will help to minimize these side effects, as will resting after your treatment.
+Side effects are rare, but may include feeling light headed, dizziness, fainting, sleepiness, euphoria, nausea, slight bruising, or residual muscle aches and pain.
+Any of these side effects should only last a short time and are temporary.
+Eating something a few hours before a treatment and staying hydrated afterwards will help to minimise these side effects.
+Taking it easy and resting after your treatment is also helpful in giving your body a chance to heal.
 Any side effects should be reported at your next visit.

 Flare-up